scaleoutsean/longhorny/README.md

 If you don't want to read the whole page:

 - There's a minimalistic tutorial in [tutorial.md](./tutorial.md)
-- If you prefer videos, there's a [5m11s video](https://rumble.com/v513r8w-project-longhorny.html) with main features
+- If you prefer videos, there's a [5m11s video](https://rumble.com/v513r8w-project-longhorny.html) with the main features

 ## What you **need to know**